pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

 Based on the results in Figure 1, we see that the total number of violations is decreasing at a rate of 4.43 per day.
 The trendline also provides insights for the Mayor and his team that, with increased awareness and with improved efficiency with the ticketing system, the revenue amount is supposed to decrease in future and the City should design its future policies regarding children’s safety program taking this trend into account.

-## Improvement in Violation Policy - School Zone Violation in Summer Months
+## School Zone Violation in Summer Months

 Online article [[Ref 5]](https://www.chicagotribune.com/news/watchdog/ct-speed-camera-bad-tickets-met-20151117-story.html) titled “Emanuel's Speed Cameras Issue $2.4 Million in Bad Tickets” describes loopholes in Chicago’s speed camera program.
-In this article, author descibes instances when tickets given to violators were not legal per City’s own rules.
+In this article, author describes instances when tickets given to violators were not legal per City’s own rules.
 For the present analysis, I do not have access to all the data (e.g. time when ticket issued, park or school operating hours) needed to analyze these instances, but it is possible to analyze and focus on one of them, i.e. the violations that took place near school zones in summer months of June-August.
-Per article, “More than 62,000 school zone tickets were issued over the summer months when school activity is often so limited that drivers are left to guess whether school is in session or not.
+Per the article, “More than 62,000 school zone tickets were issued over the summer months when school activity is often so limited that drivers are left to guess whether the school is in session or not.
 The law says tickets can be issued only on school days, typically defined as during the regular school year.”

-Per speed camera guidelines provided in [[Ref 1]](https://www.chicago.gov/city/en/depts/cdot/provdrs/automated_enforcement/news/2018/july/automated-speed-enforcement-cameras-to-be-activated-in-response-.html) and using the violations data, first it is confirmed that the speed cameras are installed either in Park Zones or in School Zones, identified by the City of Chicago.
-For the present analysis, to identify if a particular camera belongs to a School Zone or Park Zone, I used data available from [[Ref 5]](https://www.chicagotribune.com/news/watchdog/ct-speed-camera-bad-tickets-met-20151117-story.html).
+Per speed camera guidelines provided in [[Ref 1]](https://www.chicago.gov/city/en/depts/cdot/provdrs/automated_enforcement/news/2018/july/automated-speed-enforcement-cameras-to-be-activated-in-response-.html) and using the violations data, first, it is confirmed that the speed cameras in our data are installed either in Park Zones or in School Zones, identified by the City of Chicago.
+To identify if a particular camera belongs to a School Zone or Park Zone, I used data available from [[Ref 5]](https://www.chicagotribune.com/news/watchdog/ct-speed-camera-bad-tickets-met-20151117-story.html).
 The raw data is in PDF format and was converted to CSV data.
 The data provides for each camera ID the nearby school or park name along with its address.
-The “name” strings that contains word “Park” were tagged as Park Zone cameras and the rest were tagged as “School”.
+The “name” strings that contain the word “Park” were tagged as Park Zone cameras and the rest were tagged as “School”.
 A “Park-School” column was then added to the original violations data based on the camera ID.
+The table below shows number of cameras, total number of days when cameras were active and the total number of violations reported for both Park and School Zones.

 **Zone Type**| **Cameras**| **Camera days** | **Violations**
 -------------------- | :----------:  | :----------:  | :----------: